-40 Chains a Side is a personal exploration of what it means to be a white settler in this country: my responsibilities, my privilege, and my unwitting complicity in a set of power relations and political processes that continue to do great harm to the Indigenous peoples and the environment across this land.
+40 Chains a Side is a personal exploration of what it means to be a white settler in this country colonially known as Canada: my responsibilities, my privilege, and my unwitting complicity in a set of power relations and political processes that continue to do great harm to the Indigenous peoples and the environment across this land.
 The ongoing harms of Settler-Colonialism continue to divide us from one another, and from the lands and waters that are the source of all existence.

 This project is an outgrowth of Make=Believe – but it reaches far beyond that installation to consider how the specifics of a given place can teach us about who we are, and what it means to love and be in relationship with the land.
 It started as a research project, looking into the layered history of the place where Make=Believe developed: a friend’s 5-acre farm, on what was once a homestead established in 1912 by a Russian settler near Warspite, Alberta.
 We began with exploring the local history, including the history of the people who homesteaded there & their descendants (some of whom live nearby).